alan-turing-institute/repro-catalogue/README.md

 catalogue engage --input_data data_dir --code code_dir --catalogue_results versioning_files
 ```

-Note that if you change the default `catalogue_results` directory, you have to use this flag in each subsequent command.
+Note that if you change the default `--catalogue_results` directory, you have to use this flag in each subsequent command.
 Also, this directory cannot be the same as the `--code` directory.

 ## Useful resources